ALRW/dayAsADev/courseSections/section9.md

 [Go to course navigation](../navigation.md)

 Testing is a whole topic in and of itself and there are various different tools, models and approaches.
-However in this case lets try and simplify things down to the bare bones.
+However in this case let's try and simplify things down to the bare bones.

 If you look back through the journey we've come on we've already created the bare bones of a functioning website.
 At each stage we've made some changes and then crucially we've gone back to the webpage, refreshed and *tested* to see that our changes have taken effect.

-Now as developers you should be thinking, ok that's fine in this limited instance but what happens when this prototype website really takes of and we're adding mountains of functionality.
+Now as developers you should be thinking, ok that's fine in this limited instance but what happens when this prototype website really takes off and we're adding mountains of functionality.
 I can manually check the whole website to make sure that my changes have come through and that they haven't broken anything else!

 Luckily in the same way we can tell a computer to show us a webpage we can also get it to do our testing.
 Maybe that feels a little bit lazy but in this case laziness is good, embrace it!